·

 and improve your home’s earthquake resistance.

-If your home was built before the 1980s, has a raised foundation, or has a crawl space or soft-story (living space over a garage), it likely needs a retrofit.
-We can assess your home and provide recommendations. - What
+If your home was built before the 1980s, has a raised foundation, or has a

 We’re happy to review previous work!
-Please email us photos and any available plans, and we’ll provide recommendations for any additional improvements as soon as we can.
+Please email us photos and any

-Please note, site visit clients are prioritized for scheduling and proposals.
-Please schedule a site visit to guarantee service.
+Please note, site visit clients are prioritized for scheduling and

 Yes!
 If you and a neighbor schedule retrofits on consecutive days, both of you